abhishekbauriya/abhishekbauriya/README.md

 ## Who Am I?

-I have donw my Bachelors in Electronics & Telecommunication and Engineering from A.P.
+I have done my Bachelors in Electronics & Telecommunication Engineering from A.P.
 Shah Institute of Engineering and Technology.
 I'm a Pythoneer who loves coding in Python along with other General-Purpose Languages.
 I'm passionate about Machine learning, and Web Development.

 - 🌱 I’m currently learning various new technologies.
 - 💬 Ask me about anything, I am happy to help;